zappybiby/PeakSettingsExtender/README.md

 This is a fork of the original [PeakSettingsExtender by jspapp](https://thunderstore.io/c/peak/p/JSPAPP/Settings_Extender/) with a few improvements to address the issues caused by Patch 1.7 as well as optional helpers that reduce boilerplate.

 **Full Backward Compatibility:**
-Mods built using the original SettingsExtender will work with this forked version without any changes.
+Mods built using the original SettingsExtender should work with this forked version without any changes.

 ---